electric-capital/crypto-ecosystems/README.md

 ```

-By specifying the data as evolving config files in git, we benefit from a long term, auditable database that is both human and machine readable.
+By specifying the data as evolving config files in git, we benefit from a long term, auditable database that is both human and machine-readable.

 ### Option 2: Complete the Ecosystem Submission form